AElfProject/AElf/docs-sphinx/tutorials/smart-contract-demos/bingo-game.rst

 - reference: the reference folder is used to store the proto files of the referenced contract.
 - base: the reference folder is used to store the basic proto files, such as ACS (aelf standard contract) proto files.

+Begin by deleting the ``hello_world_contract.proto`` file.
+Afterward, create a new proto file and define its contents.
+It's important to organize your proto files according to the following rules.
+If the corresponding folders do not exist, you can create them as needed.

+For Protobuf files under the **src** folder:

+- contract: The contract folder is used to store the definition proto files for your contract.
+- message: The proto files under the message folder are utilized to define common properties that can be imported and used by other proto files.
+- reference: The reference folder is dedicated to storing proto files for contracts that are referenced by your contract.
+- base: Within the base folder, you store basic proto files, such as ACS (AElf standard contract) proto files.

-For Protobuf under the **test** folder:
+For Protobuf files under the **test** folder:

-- contract: the contract folder is used to store definition proto files of contract and referenced.
+- contract: The contract folder is used to store definition proto files for both your contract and any referenced contracts.
-- message: the proto files under the message folder are used to define some common properties for import and use by other proto files, same as src one.
+- message: Similar to the message folder in the src directory, this folder is used to define common properties for import and use by other proto files.
-- base: the reference folder is used to store the basic proto files, such as ACS (aelf standard contract) proto files, same as src one.
+- base: The base folder houses basic proto files, including ACS proto files, just like in the src directory.

 Contract Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~